BrittanyClarke/Project1/README.md

 # Project1
 README
-Distributed Systems — Project 1: Simple FTP Client and Server Created by: Brittany Clarke, Anokhi Patel, and Afua Acheampong This project was done in its entirety by Brittany Clarke, Anokhi Patel, and Afua Acheampong.
+Distributed Systems — Project 1: Simple FTP Client and Server\n Created by: Brittany Clarke, Anokhi Patel, and Afua Acheampong This project was done in its entirety by Brittany Clarke, Anokhi Patel, and Afua Acheampong.
 We hereby state that we have not received unauthorized help of any form.